christophstrasen/WorldObserver/docs/guides/extending_records.md

 If you need to change how the base record is built (not just add fields), you can override the builder function.
 This is powerful but conflicts easily with other mods (whoever patches last “wins”).

+@TODO clarify or change because the last wins is because we don't use the global object?

 Example (zombies):

 ```lua